Rebecza/scRNA-seq/README.md

 *Run in the folder where you want the output!*

-Run the alignment with "running_kbvelocity.sh" and argument -f the path to folder with the .fastqs `/home/path_to_file/running_kbvelocity.sh -f /home/path_to_files/data/`
+Run the alignment with "running_kbvelocity.sh" and argument -f the path to folder with the .fastqs.
+(It is advisable to do this in a `screen`, since this process takes a while)
+`/home/path_to_file/running_kbvelocity.sh -f /home/path_to_files/data/`
+By repeating to run this step, you can check if the mapping was performed for all the fastqs in your location.
+It will give you a list of plates the alignment was done for, and if a plate/fastq is missing, this will be run again.